open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 [Greenplum Backup and Restore](https://docs.vmware.com/en/VMware-Greenplum-Backup-and-Restore/index.html) supports parallel and non-parallel methods for backing up and restoring databases.

-The utility is compatible with the Greenplum Database cluster from the source and destination running on different operating systems, including EL 7 to EL 8.
+The utility is compatible with the Greenplum Database cluster from the source and destination running on different operating systems, including EL 7 to EL 8 or EL 9.
 The `glibc` changes are not relevant for this migration method because the data is rewritten on the new cluster, which addresses any locale sorting changes.
 However, if the backup command includes the option `--leaf-partition-data`, it creates one data file per leaf partition, instead of one data file for the entire table.
 In this situation, when you restore the partition data to the upgraded cluster, the utility copies the data directly into the leaf partitions, which may lead to data being copied into an incorrect partition caused by the `glibc` changes.
 Therefore, you must ensure that the backup command does not use the option `--leaf-partition-data` so partitioned tables are copied as a single data file.

 Greenplum Backup and Restore supports many different options for storage locations, including local, public cloud storage such as S3, and Dell EMC Data Domain through the use of the [gpbackup storage plugins](https://docs.vmware.com/en/VMware-Greenplum-Backup-and-Restore/1.29/greenplum-backup-and-restore/admin_guide-managing-backup-plugins.html).
-Any of the supported options for storage locations to perform the data transfer are supported for the EL 7 to EL 8 upgrade.
+Any of the supported options for storage locations to perform the data transfer are supported for the EL 7 to EL 8 or EL 9 upgrade.

 As part of the overall process of this upgrade method, you:

-- Create a new Greenplum cluster on the EL 8 systems with no data.
+- Create a new Greenplum cluster on the EL 8 or EL 9 systems with no data.
 - Address any [Operating System Configuration Differences](#os_config).
 - Use `gpbackup` to take a full backup of the source Greenplum cluster on EL 7.
 Ensure that you are not using the option `--leaf-partition-data`.
-- Restore the backup with `gprestore` to the destination Greenplum cluster on EL 8.
+- Restore the backup with `gprestore` to the destination Greenplum cluster on EL 8 or EL 9.
 - Remove the source Greenplum cluster on the EL 7 systems.

 The advantages of this method are different options for storage locations, and migration issues not impacting the source cluster.
 The disadvantage of this method is that it requires two separate Greenplum clusters during the migration.
 It is also generally slower than Greenplum Copy, and it requires table locks to perform a full backup.